 I’m beyond thrilled to be part of the first-ever Self-Published Science Fiction Contest, in 2021.
 Here, I’ve collected all my posts having to do with this ongoing contest.
-There are 300 self-published science fiction novels in the running, and my team is assigned the task of narrowing our 31 books down to 3!
+Below you can find interviews, full book reviews, my first impressions, and bonus reviews for other group’s books that looked interesting to me.

 Team Red Stars Round of 100 reviews

 Each team selected 10 books to fully read from which they were to narrow it down to 3.

 Above the Sky by J.W.
 Lynne- A twist on the standard dystopia makes this a novel well worth reading.

 Extinction Reversed by J.S.
 Morin– Robots seek to recreate their makers in this post-human adventure story.